peralese/simple-task-tracker/README.md

 ### 2025-10-18

 - **Daily summary includes Priority**: the email now shows a `Priority` column and sorts open tasks by **Priority (High → Medium → Low)**, then by **Due Date**.
+- **New statuses supported**: `Cancelled`/`Canceled` and `Postponed` are now recognized.
+They are auto-archived with `Date Archived`, excluded from reminders and the daily summary, and do not trigger recurrence.

 ### 2025-09-30